Bleached Knots: What, Why and How Questions Answered

-Should you bleach knots?
+Should you bleach your knots?

-The only thing that may threaten this decision is the fact that bleach can damage the hair and make it weak.
+The only thing that may threaten this decision is the fact that the product can damage the hair and make it weak.
 It can also affect the lace and make it weaker.
 However, with proper care, you can always ensure that the hair and lace last longer.
 So, yes, you should bleach your knots.